EmeryP/debugger-vscode/README.md

 # Debugger-vscode
-Practice debugging code with visual studio code and deploying to Heroku
+The goal of this assignment was to practice debugging code with visual studio code and deploying to Heroku

 ![DebuggerImage](./assets/buggyCodeDebuggingScreenshot.png)